patheticGeek/torrent-aio-bot/Readme.md

 ### To get torrent download working:

 Set a variable with key "SITE" and value is the link of your site. eg. "https://\<project name>.herokuapp.com".
 This is important to keep bot alive or server will stop after 30 min of inactivity.

+### To start a torrent bot:

+Set a enviorment variable with key "TELEGRAM_TOKEN" and token of your bot as value.
+[How to get token](https://core.telegram.org/bots/#creating-a-new-bot)
+To set a enviorment variable go to heroku dashboard open the app then go to Settings > Config vars > Reveal Config vars.

 ### To get search working: